 Investors and the legal community have expressed concerns about an act of parliament they perceive as expropriation.
 In June 2016, the Mongolian Copper Company, a privately-held entity, bought 49 percent of Mongolian state-owned Erdenet Mining Corporation from the Russian state-owned company Rostec.
 The non-transparent sale of this mining asset generated public controversy.
 Parliament nullified the transaction in February 2017, and ordered seizure of the Mongolian company’s shares.
 In March 2018, Mongolia’s Constitutional Court upheld this taking but ordered the government to compensate the private company.
 While investors and legal experts do not dispute parliament’s powers under the constitution and statute to nationalize property, they state that parliament has no authority to undo a business transaction between two non-government or foreign parties.
 They assert that the court, bending to improper pressure from parliament, delivered a decision inconsistent with Mongolia’s constitution.
 Consequently, they argue that this taking undermines the sanctity of contracts and may well discourage investment into other projects.

 ICSID Convention and New York Convention

-Mongolia has ratified the Washington Convention and has joined the International Centre for Settlement of Investment Disputes (ICSID) in 1991.
+Mongolia ratified the Washington Convention and joined the International Centre for Settlement of Investment Disputes (ICSID) in 1991.
 It also signed and ratified the New York Convention in 1994.
 The government of Mongolia has accepted international arbitration in several disputes.

 Investor-State Dispute Settlement